openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 get(deviceId: string, key: string): Promise&lt;boolean|string|number|Uint8Array&gt;

-Obtains the string value that matches the specified key for a device.
+Obtains a string value that matches the specified device ID and key.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.DistributedKVStore